exasol/public-knowledgebase/Environment-Management/exaoperation-how-to-activate-a-new-license.md

 #### Step 1: Upload License file to EXAoperation

-* In EXAoperation navigate to "Software"
+* In EXAoperation, navigate to "Software"
 * On the software page, click on the "License" Tab
 * Click on the "Browse" button to open a file upload dialog.
 Select the new license file and confirm by clicking the "Upload" button
 * Refresh the "License" page and review new license information